 When humans get stressed, irregular breathing is one of the first symptoms.
 Your breaths get more shallow and rapid, which speeds up your heart rate to keep up.
 One of the most impactful things you can do to reign in your stress is to control your breathing.
 When your breath slows down, it signals to your body that it is time to relax, and your brain can focus better, your heartbeat slows down, and you clear out many of the physical and mental symptoms of anxiety.

 4. Take breaks.

 This may be the biggest skill to prevent stress in the first place.
 Taking breaks allows your mind and body to catch up and feel ready to tackle whatever tasks lie before you.
+Anxiety is a symptom of a serotonin deficiency, so a break can provide an opportunity to explore some of the ways to naturally increase serotonin.
+Eating some nutrient dense snacks, spending time in natural light, and scheduling a massage or other time for self care are a few methods proven to boost your brain’s serotonin production.
 Especially when consuming media for much of the day, breaks can be helpful for keeping your mind clear and conscious.
 It can be so easy to slip into the world of the internet or social media and completely lose sight of your own life.
 The news can also be a major stressor for people in these times.
 Taking the chance to relax and have a break with yourself is a great way to stay prepared to handle your own complex feelings, and not fall behind on self care.

 Most importantly, you have to take care of yourself.
 No matter how confusing or upsetting the rest of the world is, one of the best coping skills to combat stress is self care.
 That can take any form, as long as it feels rejuvenating and centering.